cesar-garay/defaultSite/README.md

 3. Run `grunt serve` to start the development server.

+4. Configure virtual host using as example the `demo-vhost` file in the root

 ## Build & development

 Run `grunt build` for building and `grunt serve` for preview.